 Study Names: TALENT; NCT02369965

-For more details on the studies listed above, see the Health Professional version of this information.
+For more details on the studies listed above, see the Health Professional version of this drug summary.

 What side effects might albuvirtide cause?

 One goal of HIV research is to identify new drugs that have fewer side effects.
-The following is information on side effects observed in the studies of albuvirtide listed above.ChiCTR-TRC-13003140:
+The following side effects were observed in some of the studies of albuvirtide listed above.ChiCTR-TRC-13003140:

 Because albuvirtide is still being studied, information on possible side effects of the drug is not complete.
 As testing of albuvirtide continues, additional information on possible side effects will be gathered.